screenshotmachine/screenshotmachine-nodejs/README.md

     options = {
       //mandatory parameter
       url : 'https://www.google.com',
-      // all next parameters are optional, see our API guide for more details dimension : '1366xfull', // or "1366xfull" for full length screenshot device : 'desktop',
+      // all next parameters are optional, see our API doc for more details dimension : '1366xfull', // or "1366xfull" for full length screenshot device : 'desktop',
       format: 'png',